Breastaurant: History

 In October 2012, Bikinis Sports Bar & Grill successfully registered the term "breastaurant" as a trademark with the United States Patent and Trademark Office; but as of May 24, 2019, the trademark lapsed under section 8, "Continued use not filed within Grace Period".
 Bikinis Sports Bar & Grill had closed its last restaurant on December 23, 2018.

 Male variations

 Restaurants staffed by males, with a similar focus on server appearance, include Tallywackers, featuring scantily clad men, which opened in Dallas, Texas, in May 2015 and closed in August 2016.
-In Japan, there are establishments such as Macho Cafe and Macho Meat Shop, where brawny men serve food and drinks.
+In Japan, there are pop-up establishments such as Macho Cafe and Macho Meat Shop, where brawny men serve food and drinks.

-Starting in 2020, edits of the Hooters sign, now reading “Femboy Hooters,” began trending online, spawning art, more edits and cosplay.

 Criticism

-Breastaurants have been criticized for objectifying women.
+Breastaurants have been criticized for sexually objectifying women.